TheRealAnonymous008/quartz/content/details/economics/Economics.md

 		* Market-oriented economies have fewer regulations, often just enough to facilitate fair trade.
 		* Markets allocate goods to the people who value them the most, under the assumption that the value of the good is easily understood by all market participants.
 	* **Underground / Black Market** - often present in heavily regulated economies.
 This market is unregulated.

+# Unfiled
+* **Tax Incidence** - the analysis of how tax burdens can be divided between consumers and producers

 # Topics
 * [[Microeconomics]] - focuses on the actions of individual agents within the economy